Aldaviva/ThrottleDebounce/Readme.md

 An invocation can result in at most one execution.
 For example, if both `leading` and `trailing` are `true`, one single invocation will execute once on the leading edge and not on the trailing edge.

+Not all extra invocations are queued to run on the trailing edge &mdash; only the latest extra invocation is saved, and the other extras are dropped.
+For example, if you throttle mouse movement and then quickly move your pointer across your screen, only a few of the move event callbacks will be executed, many pixels apart; it won't slowly execute thousands of callbacks all spread out over a long time.

 #### Diagram

 [![Strategies for Rate-Limiting](https://i.imgur.com/ynlwKtm.png)](https://aldaviva.com/portfolio.html#ratelimiting)